 Altium 18 has this help ready for you to use in its placement alignment tools.
 There is a whole menu of different alignment functions at your disposal, and here is an example of how you can use them.
 You will notice in this first screen capture that I have a row of misaligned components that needs to be cleaned up.
 There are even some clearance violations between pins that are too close together.

 Components that are not aligned

 First I selected all of these components and then used my right mouse button to get to the “Align” menu.
 Once I was in the Align menu, I selected “Align” from the top of the list to pop up the “Align Objects” sub-menu that you see below.

 Set your alignment parameters

 In the “Align Objects” sub-menu I selected the parameters that you see above.
-For my horizontal alignment, I directed Altium Designer to give the components equal spacing.
-For my vertical alignment I elected to align the parts by their tops, and then I clicked “OK.”
+For my horizontal alignment, I directed Altium to give the components equal spacing.
+For my vertical alignment I elected to align by their tops, and then I clicked “OK.”
 As you can see below, my components are now aligned equally the way that I want them to be.

 Your components are now aligned as you want them to be